Particular/ServiceControl/docs/packaging.md

 - The `ServiceControlInstaller.Engine` project to create the above-mentioned required zip files
 - The `Particular.PlatformSample.ServiceControl` project to create the Platform sample required NuGet package
-- The `ServiceControl.DockerImages` project to build the Docker container images

 ## Assembly version mismatches